GeoffreyBooth/node-import-file-specifier-resolution-proposal/README.md

 - Node also needs to allow ESM in `.js` files because transpiled languages such as CoffeeScript lack a way to use the file extension as a place to store metadata, the way `.mjs` does double duty both identifying the file as JavaScript and specifying an ESM parse goal.
 The only way CoffeeScript could do the same would be creating a new extension like `.mcoffee`, but this is impractical because of the scope of the ecosystem updates that would be required, with related packages like `gulp-coffee` and `coffee-loader` and so on needing updates.
 (TypeScript has similar issues, though its situation is more complex because of its type definition files.)
 This is covered in [nodejs/modules#150](https://github.com/nodejs/modules/pull/150).
 - Along with `.js` files needing to be able to contain ESM, they also still need to be able to contain CommonJS.
 We need to preserve CommonJS files’ ability to `require` CommonJS `.js` files, and ESM files need some way to import `.js` CommonJS files.
 - The [package exports proposal](https://github.com/jkrems/proposal-pkg-exports) covers imports of packages via bare specifiers as well as deep imports within those packages.
 This proposal aims to complement that one, and therefore its topics are out of scope for this proposal.
 File extensions (and filenames or paths) can be irrelevant for deep imports, allowing specifiers like `"lodash/forEach"` to resolve to a path like `./node_modules/lodash/collections/each.js` via the package exports map.
 This proposal concerns itself only with imports of files relative to the file with the `import` statement, not using bare specifiers.
+- This proposal only covers `import` statement specifiers; this doesn’t aim to also cover `--eval`, STDIN, command line flags, extensionless files or any of the other ways Node can import an entry point into a project or package.
+We intend to build on this proposal with a follow up to cover entry points.

 ## Real-World Data